ofiwg/libfabric/man/fi_poll.3.md

 FI_SUCCESS prior to blocking on a native wait object.
 Failure to do so may result in the wait object not being signaled, and the application not observing the desired events.
-The following psuedo-code demonstrates the use of fi_trywait in conjunction with the OS select(2) call.
+The following pseudo-code demonstrates the use of fi_trywait in conjunction with the OS select(2) call.

 ```c